marselsampe/lootbox-roll-function-grpc-plugin-server-go/demo/cli/README.md

 This is CLI program to test the usage of custom plugin lootbox roll function configuration on AccelByte environment

+> Please note that this script will delete and recreate your e-commerce store draft in your specified namespace

 ## Prerequisites

 - Docker